-Five main development parcels have been identified:
+Four main development parcels have been identified:

 - North: made up of the existing surface car parks north of the railway station.
-This land is currently largely in the ownership of SBC and would have the potential to be developed in an early phase - Central (phase 1): made up of the existing surface car parks north of the railway station.
-This land is currently being developed into a new Multi-Storey Car Park (MSCP). - Central (phase 2): made up of the existing station drop-off areas and immediate surrounds of the existing station, to the north of the proposed square present in all of the Central Area Options.
-This land is primarily in the ownership of Network Rail, and would only be able to come forward for development after a new railway station building was constructed further to the south, adjacent to the proposed public station square - Station Square: made of the existing surface car parks south of the railway station within the AAP boundary.
+This land is currently largely in the ownership of SBC and would have the potential to be developed in an early phase. - Central [Phase 1]: made up of the existing surface car parks north of the railway station.
+This land is currently largely in the ownership of SBC and would have the potential to be developed in an early phase. - Central [Phase 2]: made up of the existing station drop-off areas and immediate surrounds of the existing station, to the north of the proposed square present in all of the Central Area Options.
+This land is primarily in the ownership of Network Rail, and would only be able to come forward for development after a new railway station building was constructed further to the south, adjacent to the proposed public [station] square. - Station Square: made of the existing surface car parks south of the railway station within the AAP boundary.
 This land is also currently in the ownership of SBC.
 This in effect becomes a reserve site, futureproofing the potential to deliver a new rail station should funding become available.
-As such its delivery is indeterminable. - South: made of the existing surface car parks south of the railway station within the AAP boundary.
+As such its delivery is in determinable. - South: made of the existing surface car parks south of the railway station within the AAP boundary.
 This land is also currently in the ownership of SBC and would have the potential to be developed in an early phase.